Kolomyia: Under independent Ukraine (1991–present)

 Most of these companies were widely known in the former Soviet Union and abroad, as they were highly advanced in terms of equipment, skilled workers, and engineering staff.
-These enterprises produced many products, with people working in several shifts, and providing the city with received significant tax revenues.
+These enterprises produced many products, with people working in several shifts, and providing the village with received significant tax revenues.

-It is a sister city of Nysa in Poland, to which many of its former inhabitants had to move after the war.
+It is a sister village of Nysa in Poland, to which many of its former inhabitants had to move after the war.

 Since late 2015, Kolomyia has been the headquarters of the Ukrainian 10th Mountain Brigade.

-Until 18 July 2020, Kolomyia was incorporated as a city of oblast significance and served as the administrative center of Kolomyia Raion though it did not belong to the raion.
-In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six, the city of Kolomyia was merged into Kolomyia Raion.
+Until 18 July 2020, Kolomyia was incorporated as a town of oblast significance and served as the administrative center of Kolomyia Raion though it did not belong to the raion.
+In July 2020, as part of the administrative reform of Ukraine, which reduced the number of raions of Ivano-Frankivsk Oblast to six, the town of Kolomyia was merged into Kolomyia Raion.